alexacallmebaka/kobayashi/README.md

 # Okay, but how do I use Kobayashi?
 Kobayashi is still in the early stages of development, and is unstable.
-If you want to try her out, you can build the source code using the [Glasgow Haskell Compiler](https://www.haskell.org/ghc/).
+If you want to try her out, you can build the source code using the [Glasgow Haskell Compiler](https://www.haskell.org/ghc/) and [Cabal](https://www.haskell.org/cabal/).

 ```
-mkdir build
+cabal build
-ghc main.hs -outputdir build -o kobayashi
 ```

-Depending on how your Haskell environment is set up, you may need to use `-dynamic` when compiling.

-You can then build individual `.kby` files with
+You can then build individual `.kby` files with.

 ```
-./kobayashi build /path/to/file.kby
+cabal run -- kobayashi build /path/to/file.kby
 ```

 The `HTML` file will be output in the directory where the command was run.
 The file will will have the same name